Clerkships & Advanced Practice (M.D. Program)

 During Phases Two and Three of the M.D.
 Program, you will spend the majority of your time immersed in complex medical practice settings at affiliated hospitals and ambulatory sites, supervised by our expert clinical faculty.

 Our extensive affiliate network of hospitals, medical centers and ambulatory sites gives you the ability to interact with a broad range of patient populations in diverse healthcare settings.
-From Westchester Medical Center in Valhalla, N.Y., to NYC Health + Hospitals/Metropolitan in East Harlem Yuma Regional Medical Center in Yuma, Arizona, our affiliated clinical network across seven states—New York, New Jersey, Connecticut, Rhode Island, West Virginia, Arizona, and Florida—will provide you with a rich diversity of unparalleled patient interactions.
+From Westchester Medical Center in Valhalla, N.Y., to NYC Health + Hospitals/Metropolitan in East Harlem to Yuma Regional Medical Center in Yuma, Arizona, our affiliated clinical network across seven states—New York, New Jersey, Connecticut, Rhode Island, West Virginia, Arizona, and Florida—will provide you with a rich diversity of unparalleled patient interactions.

 Phase Two / Core Clerkships